-In spite of all I’ve said so far, the fact is that there are a small percentage of reps that are highly trusted by their customers.
-Reps that customers value, respect, like and rely on daily.
+In spite of all I’ve said so far, the fact is that there are a small percentage of reps that are highly trusted by their customers, those who customers value, respect, like and rely on daily.

 Getting to that point takes time, luck, and customers who are willing to participate in their learning process by waving “come on in!” instead of “stay away, we don’t need you.”
 Admittedly it becomes very apparent after the first couple of meetings (not phone or Zoom meetings!) that the rep has what it takes to be worthy of your help.

 We no longer live in an era where the sales rep is your only interface with the company.
 The rep is one important component in a team effort.
-You may be visited by a sales rep but supporting him is a team of people that you will never meet who are just as vital to ensuring a steady supply of goods to your lab as the sales rep.
+You may be visited by a sales rep but supporting him or her is a team of people that you will never meet, but who are just as vital to ensuring a steady supply of goods to your lab.

 To answer the question posed above, a rep who visits your lab IS important.
 It’s the only way to cement relationships no matter how many phone or Zoom calls he/she is on.
 When you throw in the word “routine” the answer is different.
-Today you make the call on when a meeting should be accepted and it should have an established purpose when it has a reasonable chance of a mutually beneficial outcome.
+Today you make the call on when a meeting should be accepted; it should have an established purpose and a reasonable chance of a mutually beneficial outcome.

-Putting all your eggs in one basket, like putting all your barrels of bourbon in the same barn, are never good ideas.
+Putting all your eggs in one basket, like putting all your barrels of bourbon in the same barn, is never a good idea.
 The biggest mistake you can make is to assume that because you have bought from distributor “F” for many years that your loyalty to them is mutual.

-Unlike the past, a sales rep is just one member of the team needed to keep your lab up and running.
-LPS uses the team approach and every member of our team are as experienced and personable as the best rep that ever called on you.
+Unlike in the past, a sales rep is just one member of the team needed to keep your lab up and running.
+LPS uses the team approach - every member of our team is as experienced and personable as the best rep that ever called on you.

 Don’t rely on a contract or an incumbent vendor to ensure that you are paying a fair price.
 Realize that companies are always looking for ways to increase their profits.
-They are playing a long game and you are in their ballpark.
-By utilizing LPS, we will help you spot not only the areas you are overpaying but the areas where you may be getting a great price!
+They are playing a long game, and you are in their ballpark.
+LPS will help you spot not only the areas in which you are overpaying, but also the areas in which you may be getting a great price!